dpck/depack/documentary/3-0-commonjs.md

 The Closure Compiler requires a special flag `--process_common_js_modules` to enable processing CommonJS modules, otherwise, files will be treated as ES6 modules and when trying to make an import, there would be a warning saying "The package does not export the required module":

-%EXAMPLE: example/commonjs%
+%EXAMPLE: e/2%
-%FORK src/depack example/commonjs -c -a -p%
+%FORK-js src/depack e/2 -c -a -p%

 _Depack_ will perform static analysis by looking at all dependencies recursively.
 When it sees an import (or require statement) that references an external package, it will find its `package.json` to find out the `main` and `module` fields.
-If the `main` field is found, the package is marked as CommonJS module, and the flag will be added.
+If the `main` field is found, the package is marked as _CommonJS_ module, and the flag will be added.
 Having a `require` statement in the source code on its own does not trigger the addition of the flag, so that packages can be imported dynamically with `require` if that is what is required.
 This can be used, for example, to get the current version of the package:

 ```js
 const version = require('../package.json')['version']